GLOSSARY OF TERMS

-Most of our customers choose baby hair as it allows for more undectability of your lace wig.
+Most of our customers choose baby hair as it allows your lace wig to be more undetectable.

 The Swiss lace is slightly thinner, and a little less detectable, however it is less durable and it rips easier.